 LUCKY Dog!
-Our Picks for the Best Dog-Friendly Hikes in the East Bay
+10 Best Dog-Friendly Hikes in the East Bay

 Are your furry friends itching for a place to roam?
 Lucky for them, there are plenty of parks, rolling hills, and open spaces for dog-friendly hikes in the East Bay – and spots for you and Fido to relax with a drink or dish afterwards.